Thursday, May 16, 2013

 {Real Wedding} Rain, Romance and Weddings- Vince and Ali's Story

-Weeks before Alicia and Vince's wedding scheduled to be held on April 28, 2013 at Homewood in Asheville, North Carolina, I received several emails from Alicia with sheer panic concern about the weather.
+Weeks before Alicia and Vince's wedding scheduled to be held on April 28, 2013 at Homewood in Asheville, North Carolina, I, their Wedding Officiant received several emails from Alicia with sheer panic concern about the weather.
 You see Alicia and Vince were having a destination wedding to be held in the outdoor venue called The Glen at Homewood in Asheville.
 They and the majority of their guests were traveling from Florida for their big day.
 I assured her that it would be a beautiful day no matter what mother nature would bring our way!

 THE REHEARSAL...